vEnhance/web.evanchen.cc/input/faq-rules.md

 If you want to see more examples of problem rubrics, you should check out the reports of the [USEMO](usemo.html).
-These rubrics are designed by veteran graders and released to the public, so the standards for these rubrics is likely to be similar to what you might encounter at USAMO.
+In particular, the first few USEMO years had rubrics designed by veteran graders and released to the public, so the standards for these rubrics is likely to be similar to what you might encounter at USAMO.